Dublin Institute of Technology: Academic structure

 From 2012 to 2018, DIT was organised into four colleges: Engineering and Built Environment, Business, Science and Health, and Arts and Tourism.
 These also contributed to the research activities of an overarching Graduate Research School and to four cross-institutional Research Institutes that brought together over seventy research centres and groups.
 The colleges in turn were divided into 27 Schools.

 DIT also had various technology transfer and commercial units.

+School of Computing

+The DIT School of Computing is a school within the DIT.

+The Faculty of Science at DIT first offered courses in computing in 1971.
+The original computing course was entitled "WMT (Wholetime Mathematical Technician)".
+With updates and additions over the following 30 years, this course evolved into the "BSc.
+(Honours) Degree in Computing" course (DT211).
+In 2001, the School of Computing was founded, as an independent school based at DIT's Kevin Street Campus, when it split from the DIT School of Mathematics, Statistics and Computing.
+At the time of its founding in 2001, there were twenty academic staff.
+As of 2008, this had increased to forty staff and approximately four hundred students.
+The School of Computing emphasised industry oriented education full-time and part-time undergraduate and postgraduate courses.
+The School of Computing had collaborations with other educational institutes, including the Harbin Institute of Technology in China.

 Governance

 DIT had a governing body comprising representatives of public, including Dublin Lord Mayors (such as formerly Maurice Ahern and Mary Freehill), social and industrial groups, faculty, staff and students, its final composition was chaired by Professor Tom Collins.